Left to Right: Jaboo, Brett Weir, Jamie Teissere, Christian Olde Wolbers, Michael Del Pizzo

 They say the third time is the charm.
-In 2018, Sunflower Dead hope to test that theory after two independently-released albums, five years of constant touring, charting at Active Rock Top 40 radio and coming to a better understanding of what works and what hasn’t.
-The result is a third album brimming with confidence and taps into what Sunflower Dead has morphed into – something stripped down, raw and unashamed of both its roots and its strengths as a hard rock act in today’s ever-changing musical climate.
+In 2018, Sunflower Dead will put this theory to the test after two independently-released albums, six years of constant touring, charting at Active Rock Top 40 radio and most importantly, embracing the full nature of what the SFD beast has become.
+The result is their third album C O M A coming on October 19, 2018 through David Ellefson’s EMP Label Group brimming with confidence that taps into what Sunflower Dead 2018 is – something stripped down, raw and unashamed of both its roots and its strengths as a heavy rock act in today’s ever-changing musical climate.

 The band’s genesis crystallized in 2012 when Michael Del Pizzo (Two Hit Creeper - Vocals, Accordion, Piano), Anthony “Jaboo” Amen (Two Hit Creeper – Lead Guitar) and Jamie Teissere (Droid - Guitar) had the idea of starting a new band, much different than their previous outfits for the sake of entertaining the masses.
 The initial plan was to write an album’s worth of heavy yet catchy material, have a larger than life visual appearance, put the album out and start touring the U.S. independently.
 The trio solidified their touring outfit by adding Luis Gascon (Buckethead – Bass) and Jimmy Schultz (Drums).

 In September 2014, the band returned home.
 Gascon exited on good terms and Leighton ‘Lats’ Kearns (Memento) joined the fold on bass.
 With a new level of growth that comes with touring material and experiencing what works in a live setting, the band began to write and record their second full-length album.
 It’s Time to Get Weird, produced by Dave Fortman (Evanescence, Slipknot) and Mikey Doling (Snot), showcased a more polished sound while leveraging a more playful side that live audiences were just beginning to get a taste of.
 This was done to balance out the more serious musical and lyrical themes presented by the band.
 The ‘Weird’ album, as the band refers to it, was a step forward on multiple fronts.
 From the production team, to a slicker stage look and photos with Neil Zlozower, to guest vocals on the album’s title track by Korn’s Jonathan Davis.
-The band realized the stakes were higher this time around and pulled out all the stops to present themselves in this new light, including their first foray into the waters of Active Rock radio.
+The band realized the stakes were higher this time around and pulled out all stops to present themselves as an act to be taken seriously.
+This included their first foray into the waters of active rock radio.

 Before releasing the new record, Sunflower Dead were given an opportunity to embark on a five-week trek across Europe as direct support for Snot in July of 2015.
 This tour concluded with two shows in the United Kingdom opening for Korn and gave SFD an opportunity to road test the new material.
 The band returned stateside and released lead single, ‘Dance with Death’ from the ‘Weird’ album in August 2015.
+This was the band’s first attempt at establishing goodwill and traction at Active Rock radio.
 The single would go on to reach #52 on the Mediabase Active Rock charts just as It’s Time to Get Weird was released on October 30, 2015 independently once again through Bloody Bat Records.

-The band closed out 2015 and the start of 2015 by setting up a second single, the title cut for “It’s Time to Get Weird (featuring Korn’s Jonathan Davis),” for success.
-In just a few months’ time, “It’s Time to Get Weird,” would be the band’s first Top 40 hit on the Mediabase Active Rock Charting (#40).
+The band closed out 2015 and the start of 2016 by setting up a second single, the title cut for “It’s Time to Get Weird (featuring Korn’s Jonathan Davis),” for success.
+In February 2016, the band performed in Las Vegas at the annual Radiocontraband Rock Radio convention and released an animated video for the track.
+In just a few months’ time, “It’s Time to Get Weird,” would be the band’s first Top 40 hit on the Mediabase Active Rock charting (#40).
 With the success of both singles, Sunflower Dead once again returned to the road supporting the release throughout 2016 and 2017.
 The band would tour with Avatar, HellYEAH, both legs of In This Moment’s ‘Hellpop’ tour and serve as direct support on two runs with Mushroomhead – leading to an even more rabid response and support from the bands growing legion of ‘Evil Seeds.’